sT4R3K/tinyrenderer/README.md

-Output: (Light seems to come from behind, wich is not correct!)
+Output: (Light seems to come from behind up, wich is not correct!)

 | |ShaderNRC (Normals recomputing) | ShaderNRC6  |
 |--------|------------- | ------------- |